cratstarc/opndrive/docs/development/contributing.md

-# Contributing to OpnDrive
+# Contributing to Opndrive

-Thank you for your interest in contributing to OpnDrive!
+Thank you for your interest in contributing to Opndrive!
 This guide will help you get started with contributing to our open-source cloud storage solution.

 ## How to Contribute

-There are many ways to contribute to OpnDrive:
+There are many ways to contribute to Opndrive:

 - **Report bugs** and issues
 - **Suggest new features** or improvements